Well placed for the future, Collins Place

-“This was a very complex job,” says Tinsley, “they had a fast-moving shopfitter in there, and we had to make things work on the fly,” he says of new café bar Dame, one of the new tenants.
+“This was a very complex job,” says Tinsley, “they had a fast-moving shopfitter in there, and we had to make things work on the fly,” he says of new café bar Dame, new tenants.
 “Our works were very intrusive and weren’t as straightforward as it would seem.”

 This was a multifaceted build that involved many moving parts, the least of which was working on a functioning, live site every day.
 Underneath the surface, an extreme amount of work was taking place at pace to deliver the base works on time.

 All services, water, and waste were made by coring up through the slabs; this essential requirement made it even more difficult for its position above the cinema below.
 “All out of hours because the cinema was still operating,” remembers Tinsley.
 “We were running mains power from level P4 to ground, through multiple risers and in tight areas.”
 Nevertheless, it only hardened the team’s resolve.

 “It’s not the most flattering, but it’s these jobs that nobody wants or can see that are the most challenging,” says Tinsley.